 Friends Forever by Shannon Hale | Book Review

-The Author and The Illustrator
+About The Author and Illustrator

 Shannon Hale (Author)

-Shannon Hale was born in Salt Lake City on January 26, 1974.
+Shannon Hale was born in Salt Lake City on 26th January, 1974.
 She is one of five middle kids and has a younger brother, a younger sister, and two elder sisters.
 When she was younger, she loved to write, read, and perform—she frequently wrote plays that she would act out with friends.

 Hale started writing The Goose Girl while she was enrolled in her graduate writing program, and she continued to work on revisions of the story while taking her lunch break from her job as an instructional designer.
 Before creating young adult and children’s novels, she had first intended to work in literary fiction, publishing short stories and instructing English.

-Hale participated in improv and stage comedy before making writing a full-time career.
+Hale participated in improv and stage comedy before choosing writing as a full-time career.
 She also studied abroad in Mexico and the U.K. and worked as an instructional designer.
 Hale is not only a writer but also a proponent of gender equality.
 Despite receiving excellent reviews from both sexes, she has observed that her novels are only promoted to females.
 She has written several essays on this topic.

 LeUyen Pham (Illustrator)

-Pham was born on September 7, 1973, in Saigon, Vietnam.
+Pham was born on September 7th, 1973, in Saigon, Vietnam.
 Pham graduated with a B.A. from the Art Center College of Design in 1996 after spending 1991 to 1993 as a student at the University of California, Los Angeles.
 She worked as a layout artist for Dreamworks Animation from 1996 to 1999 after graduating college.
 She later resigned to focus only on illuminating children’s books.

 Adrienne Moore Bond wrote Sugarcane House and Other Stories about Mr. Fat, Pham’s debut picture book, released in 1997.
 Can You Do This, Old Badger? a book with pictures by Pham and written by Eve Bunting, was released in 2000.
 Big Sister, Little Sister, a children’s book by Pham, served as her first published work.

-Pham married the artist Alexandre Puvilland on October 29, 2005.
+Pham married the artist Alexandre Puvilland on October 29th, 2005.

 Book Overview | Friends Forever by Shannon Hale and LeUyen Pham